mcdorians/Toilet-Learn/README.md

 ## ▶️ How to view the site

-Open [https://mcdorians.github.io/Toilet-Learn/](https://mcdorians.github.io/Toilet-Learn/) in your browser once the `gh-pages` branch is published.
+Open [https://mcdorians.github.io/Toilet-Learn/](https://mcdorians.github.io/Toilet-Learn/) in your browser.
+The site is served from the `main` branch.

 ## 🛠 Local development